 The Hypertension Canada Guidelines are then translated and adapted into educational materials for professionals and the public.
 The Hypertension Canada Guidelines are published in lay and health care professional journals; can be accessed free online; are available in print for members in medical offices, hospitals, clinics, pharmacies, education centres; and can also be found in the free Hypertension Canada Guidelines mobile application for Apple and Android devices.

-The members of the Guidelines Taskforce are unpaid volunteers — clinical and scientific health care professionals who contribute their time and expertise to the annual development and dissemination of the Hypertension Canada Guidelines.
+The members of the Guidelines Committee are unpaid volunteers — clinical and scientific health care professionals who contribute their time and expertise to the biennial development and dissemination of the Hypertension Canada Guidelines.
 To maintain professional credibility of the content, the process for the development of the recommendations is fully independent and free from external influence.
 External partners assist with dissemination.

 To learn more about Hypertension Canada, and to join us as a member, visit hypertension.ca